KALI-THE-HACKER/GUI_Log-in/GUI_Log-in/README.md

-#This app is created by KALI : TEH HACKER aka Lucky verma
+#This app is created by KALI : THE HACKER aka Lucky verma
 #This tool is a Login page GUI with saved usernames and passowrds

-# (username - password)
+#(username - password)
 #kali - toor
 #ilak - toor
 #admin - password